galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-scanpy-pbmc3k/tutorial.md

 The marker genes distinguishing cluster 0 from cluster 1 are extracted based on their differences in expression, which can be easily visualized.

-> ### {% icon hands_on %} Hands-on: Plot expression difference for the marker genes distinguishing cluster 0 from cluster 1
+> <hands-on-title>Plot expression difference for the marker genes distinguishing cluster 0 from cluster 1</hands-on-title>
 > 1. {% tool [Plot with scanpy](toolshed.g2.bx.psu.edu/repos/iuc/scanpy_plot/scanpy_plot/1.7.1+galaxy0) %} with the following parameters:
 >    - {% icon param-file %} *"Annotated data matrix"*: `3k PBMC with only HVG, after scaling, PCA, KNN graph, UMAP, clustering, marker genes for 0 vs 1 with Wilcoxon test`
 >    - *"Method used for plotting"*: `Marker genes: Plot ranking of genes as violin plot, using 'pl.rank_genes_groups_violin'`